-Romanian papanasi recipe with sour cream and jam, or fried no-yeast cheese doughnuts, a dessert that tastes like heaven, and we are so proud of.
+Romanian Papanasi Recipe with sour cream and jam, or fried no-yeast cheese doughnuts, a dessert that tastes like heaven, and we are so proud of it.
 It only takes a few ingredients to put it together, but be sure that everybody will fall in love with them.

 I’m so happy to be taking part in Natascha’s Around the world recipe challenge where you can find some fantastic recipes from different countries.
 Natascha is the amazing blogger behind Natascha’s Palace, do check her blog for some delicious dishes, she is a great cook.

-I was delighted to see that Romanian Donuts Papanasi were on her list, and, since they are such an appetising Romanian dessert, I really had to give them a try.
+I was delighted to see that Romanian Donuts Papanasi ( read papanashi) were on her list, and, since they are such an appetising Romanian dessert, I really had to give them a try.
 Papanasi are our version of fried cheese donuts, but so much tastier than any donuts.

 I almost feel embarrassed to admit that it was the fist time I made them myself, although I did try them in past.
 Any restaurant would serve them, and foreigners would always be welcomed with a nice portion of Romanian stuffed cabbage rolls with chicken and rice, a glass of plum brandy and some papanasi.
 It may be a rich menu, but it’s worth every single bite.
 And calorie, as a matter of fact.

 Papanasi are usually made of cows’ cheese, we use it in lots of different recipes, from sweet to savoury, and, as a nation, we absolutely love cheese.
 Papanasi can be either fried or boiled, or maybe eveb baked, but l’m sure you’d agree with me that fried taste a lot better, even if they might be less healthy.